xsorter/gallery-dashboard/README.md

 # gallery-dashboard
-A tiny gallery with admin dashboard using angular and firebase **work in progress**
+A tiny gallery with admin dashboard using angular and firebase<br>
+**work in progress**